 The spreadsheet helps to calculate your reduced and/or discounted capital gain, and based on your marginal rate, it will calculate the amount of CGT for you.

 If you made a poor life choice, and actually lost money, then you calculate your capital loss just like your capital gain, but instead use a “reduced cost base” (which does not include any 3rd element costs).
 Unfortunately a capital loss doesn’t reduce your taxable income in the same way that a capital gain adds to your taxable income.
 However you can use that capital loss to offset a capital gain in the same year, or else carry it forward to offset a capital gain in a future year.
 Read more about it here.

-Final note: The information on this page is considered general advice only with limited entertainment value.
+Final note: This beginner’s guide to Capital Gains Tax for investment properties is considered general advice only with limited entertainment value.
 It is not financial advice and I do not sell financial products.
 I also don’t discuss every little detail or every possible scenario that may apply to you.
-If I did that, I would just re-write the ATO’s website and then you’d be stuck with 2 websites that are full of great information but challenging for beginners.
 If you have any comments or suggestions, please do let me know by email or in the comments below.